2019 Akron Zips football team

 The 2019 Akron Zips football team represented the University of Akron during the 2019 NCAA Division I FBS football season.
 The Zips were led by first-year head coach Tom Arth and played their home games at InfoCision Stadium in Akron, Ohio.
 They competed as members of the East Division of the Mid-American Conference (MAC).

 The 2019 Zips lost every single game on their schedule, finished with an 0–12 overall record and an 0–8 record in MAC play, and were outscored by their opponents by a total of 435 to 126.
 They finished in last place in the conference's East Division.
-CBS Sports rated Akron dead last, at 130th, in their season's-end ranking of all 130 FBS teams.
+CBS Sports rated Akron last, at 130th, in their season's-end ranking of all 130 FBS teams.
 The Zips were the only Division I FBS team to go winless in the 2019 season.
 They were also the last team to be winless in a full season until Kent State in 2024.